EmmanuelToluwanimi/swipe-sdk/README.md

 const payload = {
     mobile_number: string, // the mobile number you desire to subscribe to.
     reference:     string, // the field is optional, if not passed it will be auto-created.
-    plan:          string, // the plan to subscribe to.
+    plan:          string, // the plan ID to subscribe to e.g "252".
-    network:       number, // the network to subscribe to.
+    network:       number, // the network ID to subscribe to e.g 1.
     ported_number: boolean // whether the phone number is a ported number.
 }